7 Mental Health Tips for Social Media Managers

 Since it’s unlikely that you’ll be able to quit social media altogether, setting time limits on your phone can be helpful.

-With the latest version of iOS on iPhone, you can track and monitor the time you spend on your phone and on social platforms.
+With the iOS 12 and above on iPhone, you can track and monitor the time you spend on your phone and on social platforms.
 You can even set a time limit for using apps like Facebook, Instagram, and Twitter.
 You’ll be notified when that time is about to run out, and you’ll be reminded to close the app.

 You can also use the Moment app, which not only breaks down screen time for you and your family, but also offers insights and free coaching to help you spend less time on your phone.